swirlai/swirl-search/docs/Developer-Guide.md

 | ---------- | ---------- | ---------- |
 | Re-run | Discards any previous results and re-runs the Search | http://localhost:8000/swirl/search?rerun=1 |

-This URs is provided by Swirl in every mixed result set, in the `info.search` block of the response.
+This URL is provided by SWIRL in every mixed result set, in the `info.search` block of the response.

 ## Update a Search